Chocolate-cake-filled-with-strawberries-and-cream

 Listen to your audience

-What are they talking about?
-How are they responding to current issues and events?
+What are they talking about and how are they responding to current issues and events?

 • Comments sections on relevant online newspaper stories